rhidoyhasanmahmud/System-Design-Handbook/database-engineering/02_ACID.md

 Types:
 - Data integrity rules (constraints, foreign keys, checks) ensure consistency

-3. Isolation
+3. Isolation - No Dirty Reads

-Concurrent transactions do not interfere with each other.
-Intermediate states of a transaction are invisible to others until committed.
+Each transaction is independent.
+It should not see partial results of another ongoing transaction.

 Two users updating the same account balance simultaneously won’t corrupt the data.
 One transaction will wait for the other to finish or proceed safely.